Plastic Surgery for Men

 - High cholesterol

 If you suffer from any of these health problems -- or if you smoke or drink alcohol excessively -- you face a higher risk of complications.
-Some surgeons insist that smokers quit for two to four weeks prior to surgery and remain smoke-free for two to four weeks after surgery.
+Some surgeons insist that smokers quit for at least four weeks prior to surgery and remain smoke-free for two to four weeks after surgery.
 This helps proper healing and recovery.

 Be sure you give your surgeon a complete medical history, including medications such as aspirin, vitamins, hormones (oral contraceptives and estrogen replacement) and herbal compounds and supplements you take.
 These products can interfere with blood clotting or with other medications used during surgery.